12 Tips to ace your legal career

-In Tamil there is a saying: ‘To the intrepid, even a blade of grass is a weapon’.
+In Tamil, there is a saying: ‘To the intrepid, even a blade of grass is a weapon’.

 Reports and Journals

-As for reading reports, don’t bother reading anything before 1950 (that’s when our contracts Act and Evidence Act came into being); and don’t bother looking at pre-1965 decisions for company law (our Act came into force in 1965).
+As for reading reports, don’t bother reading anything before 1950 (that’s when our Contracts Act and Evidence Act came into being); and don’t bother looking at pre-1965 decisions for company law (our Act came into force in 1965).
 Then there are the 2017 amendments.
 They re-codified the Act.

-How to respond to a Statement of Claim, a Defence or a Petition?
+How to respond to a Statement of Claim, a Defence, or a Petition?

-As for those techniques that is a long lecture.
+As for those techniques, that is a long lecture.
 Next time perhaps.
 But I will give you a few hints.

 Every senior lawyer knows these things.

-When you are reading the Statement of Claim, read the Prayers first (I did not mean you should carry your pleadings to the temple, to ask the priest to pray for divine intervention.
+When you are reading the Statement of Claim, read the Prayers first (I do not mean you should carry your pleadings to the temple, to ask the priest to pray for divine intervention.
 Some people will take things literally).